Skip to content

 Learning Objectives

-CancelableTokenline by line- Understand how the cancellation mechanism integrates into
+• Understand how the cancellation mechanism integrates into OnceCallback.

-impl_run()- Understand the different cancellation behaviors between void and non-void callbacks
+• Understand the different behaviors of void and non-void callbacks upon cancellation.

 The Concept of Cancellation Tokens

 You can think of a cancellation token as a "pass."
-When creating a callback, we issue a pass marked "valid."
-At some point, an external condition changes (such as the bound object being destroyed), and external code declares the pass "voided" (by calling invalidate()).
-Afterward, all callbacks holding this pass will find it "invalid" when checking before execution, and they will skip execution.
+When a callback is created, we give it a pass marked "valid."
+At some point, external conditions change (e.g., the bound object is destroyed), and external code says "the pass is voided" (calling Invalidate()).
+Afterward, all callbacks holding this pass will find it "invalid" upon checking before execution and skip the run.

-In Chromium, this "pass" is the control block inside WeakPtr—once the object pointed to by WeakPtr is destroyed, the flag in the control block is cleared, and all callbacks bound to this WeakPtr are automatically canceled.
+In Chromium, this "pass" is the control block inside WeakPtr—when the object pointed to by WeakPtr is destroyed, the flag in the control block is cleared, and all callbacks bound to this WeakPtr are automatically cancelled.
 Our simplified version doesn't need to be as complex as WeakPtr; we only need a simple "valid/invalid" flag.

 Core Requirements

-A cancellation token needs to satisfy three conditions: multiple callbacks can share the same token (one invalidate() invalidates all callbacks simultaneously), the token must be copyable and movable (making it convenient to hold a copy both inside and outside the OnceCallback), and the invalidation check must be thread-safe (an external thread might call invalidate() on one thread, while the callback checks is_valid() on another).
+A cancellation token needs to meet three conditions: multiple callbacks can share the same token (one Invalidate() invalidates all callbacks simultaneously), the token must be copyable and movable (convenient for holding a copy inside OnceCallback and one outside), and the invalidation check must be thread-safe (an external thread might call Invalidate() in one thread while the callback checks IsValid() in another).

 Complete Implementation of CancelableToken